jamesmontemagno/MyExpenses/README.md

 For Windows Phone you must install SQLite for Windows Phone Extension: http://visualstudiogallery.msdn.microsoft.com/cd120b42-30f4-446e-8287-45387a4f40b7

+** For Azure Mobile Services Integration please read the setup at the bottom of this page! **

 ## How much code is shared?
 I have included an "Analysis Project", which will count the shared lines of code.
 Up to 80% of code is shared across platforms.
 All of the Models, Services, View Models, and tons of helper classes are all found in one single PCL library.